Turkmenistan Vacations, Tours & Travel Packages

 Turkmenistan is not your ordinary Asian destination.
-In the past, the country was an important stop along the Silk Road connecting China to Europe, but the previous century saw Turkmenistan eclipsed by Russia, first as a part of the Russian Empire and then a member state of the Soviet Union.
-When the Soviet Union finally fell in 1991, freedom didn’t materialize as President Saparmurat Niyazov initiated a dictatorship and transformed the country into a cult of personality dictated by his own eccentricities.
-However, when Niyazov died in 2006, the country began to open up to the rest of the world for the first time in centuries and restore its Silk Road legacy.
+In the past, the country was an important stop along the Silk Road connecting China to Europe, but the past century saw Turkmenistan annexed by Russia, first as a part of the Russian Empire and then as a member state of the Soviet Union.
+The breakup of the USSR in 1991 brought little freedom to Turkmenistan as President Saparmurat Niyazov initiated a dictatorship, transforming the country into a cult of personality dictated by his own eccentricities.
+However, when Niyazov died in 2006, Turkmenistan began to open up to the rest of the world, reclaiming its Silk Road legacy.

-The capital of Ashgabat sits in the south just across the border from Iran.
+Turkmenistan’s capital, Ashgabat sits in the south just across the border from Iran.
 This city of over 800,000 boasts the highest number of marble buildings on the planet and the kind of gold domes and gorgeous parks more reminiscent of exotic fantasy than Central Asian reality.
-Simply put, it’s a strange city, one that you’ll never forget upon visiting.
+Simply put, it’s a city one never forgets, once visited.
 In 1948, a magnitude nine earthquake destroyed Ashgabat and killed more than 100,000 people.
-The Soviets rebuilt the city in its utilitarian concrete style, so it wasn’t until after the Soviet collapse that the opulent modern buildings started sprouting up and the city became the eccentric mix it is today.
+The Soviets rebuilt the city in their own utilitarian concrete style, so it wasn’t until after the Soviet collapsed that opulent modern buildings started sprouting up, giving the city the eccentric mix it showcases today.

-You’ll notice when visiting Turkmenistan that the country has a lot of eccentric customs and flourishes.
-While Saparmurat Niyazov is dead and gone, the county retains many holdovers from his rule, such as certain months named after his family members and key events of his life.
+You’ll notice when visiting Turkmenistan that the country has many particular customs and flourishes.
+While Saparmurat Niyazov is dead and gone, the country retains many holdovers from his rules, such as certain months named after his family members and key events of his life.
 Some of the rotating statues of Niyazov have been removed from Ashgabat in recent years, but many of his garish monuments remain.

-While travel in the country is relatively safe, Turkmenistan is still off the beaten path and some of its customs can be surprising to even the most-seasoned Globetrotters.
+While travelling in the country is relatively safe, Turkmenistan is still off the beaten path and some of its customs can be surprising to even the most seasoned globetrotters.
 Smoking is banned in all public places as a security measure to combat fires caused by the dry climate.
-As well, it’s best to avoid discussing the country’s autocratic government or large police presence while visiting.
+It’s also best to avoid discussing the country’s autocratic government or large police presence while visiting.
 Steering clear of politics is a good way to ingratiate yourself to the surprisingly hospitable Turkmen people.

 It’s necessary to get a travel visa to Turkmenistan prior to visiting so as to avoid any possible delays.
-As well, there are registration fees paid upon arrival and you have to retain your departure card throughout your trip, surrendering it when you leave the country.
-Ashgabat is accessible by air from most major cities in Asia and the Middle East and increasingly a few European destinations as well.
+There are also registration fees to be paid upon arrival and you will have to retain your departure card throughout your trip, surrendering it when you leave the country.
+Ashgabat is accessible by air from most major cities in Asia and the Middle East and increasingly, a few European destinations as well.

 1 Trip Available